- Meet Our Staff

 Following a period of time as master in charge of cricket and also rugby he changed codes to football and has been the 1st XI manager since 2009.
 Alongside this has been his enthusiastic involvement in anything outside the classroom from tramping to white water kayaking and abseiling to complement his love of the outdoors especially mountain climbing.
 He also likes to mountain bike and has recently taken up golf.

 Adrian is passionate about his House and teaching and is always keen to see the best from his students.
-He is married with four adult children and two lovely grandchildren.
+He is married with four adult children and four lovely grandchildren.